Jilly Cooper: Little Mabel series

 Cooper also wrote a series of four children's books based on the misadventures of a young mongrel puppy called Mabel.'
 The Little Mabel series comprised Little Mabel, Little Mabel's Great Escape, Little Mabel Wins and Little Mabel Saves the Day.
 When interviewed in 2013 to discuss the inclusion of a new class for mongrels at Crufts, Cooper described her book Little Mabel Wins as "prophetic" since it featured a protest against mongrel discrimination at that dog show.
 Two of the books featured in the British children's television series Jackanory, read by Victoria Wood and Liza Goddard.

 Personal life

-In 1961 she married Leo Cooper, a publisher of military history books.
+In 1961, she married Leo Cooper, a publisher of military history books.
 The couple had met when she was aged eight and Cooper aged 10, although they did not marry until she was 24 and he was 27.
 The couple adopted two children and had five grandchildren.
-In 1982, the couple left Putney, south west London, for an old manor house near Stroud, Gloucestershire.
+In 1982, the couple left Putney, south-west London, for an old manor house near Stroud, Gloucestershire.
 As she told The Field in 2002, "I loved London, but I used to cry because I missed the countryside.
 We did the usual married run: Earl’s Court; Fulham; Putney; Move To The Country."
 The Coopers' marriage was greatly disrupted in 1990 when publisher Sarah Johnson revealed that she and Leo had had an affair for several years.
 Leo was diagnosed with Parkinson's disease in 2002.
 He died on 29 November 2013, at the age of 80.
-In 2010, Cooper suffered a minor stroke.